 All this is fine and good, but what do we do with it?

 Well, accepting yourself (conclusion #1) will help you relax a great deal and increase your self-confidence.
 It will eliminate guilt, which is a destructive feeling, from your life forever.
 You will be free to focus on getting the best outcomes without worrying about things too much.
 This will, in turn, improve the results you see in your life.

 Accepting others (conclusion #2) will help your relationships tremendously, because you will no longer judge other people’s actions and words.
 You will become very helpful to others, being able to support them in whatever they do.
 You will be forgiving, because you don’t take anyone else’s actions personally.

 After all, they are doing the best they can.
 Forgiveness will help you eliminate anger.
 This will, in turn, improve the results you see in your life, because people around you will return your kindness and help you too.

 If I could tell the world just one thing, it would be that we’re all OK

 Jewel said it the best way.
-Yes, If I could, It would be that we’re all OK, no matter what.
+Yes, we’re all OK, no matter what.
 I have chosen to dedicate my life to teaching acceptance.
-I want to live you with words of hope.
+I want to leave you with words of hope.